-During Tapati Festival in February only:
+During Tapati Festival in winter 2018 only:

 For the truly adventurous, we offer an in-depth exploration of Easter Island.
 This far flung island in the South Pacific is a great destination for a hike-bike-relax vacation.
 Over 2000 miles from the nearest population center, Easter Island has long attracted and intrigued visitors with its iconic giant moai statues.
 But this remote island with its quirky landscape also offers great opportunities for active exploration.
 We will hike, bike and explore one of the most fascinating archeological sites in the world.
 As with all of our adventure tours we offer the active experiences that bring us closer to the environment, but we won’t be surprised if the laid back attitude of the Rapa Nui people may occasionally tempt us to slow down the pace and enjoy the scenery.

 Easter Island is a volcanic island of some 67 square miles.
 It consists mainly of three extinct volcanoes: each at one of the points of this triangular island.
 Terevaka, the highest at an altitude of 507 meters, forms the bulk of the island with Poike and Rano Kau at the eastern and southern headlands.
 Along the miles of coastline are the ahus or platforms which host the great moai statues with their arresting presence and brooding faces.
 We will explore the island and its culture, then relax and respect the tradition of island time.

 For visitors coming in winter 2018, enjoy Tapati, the huge cultural festival taking place on the island, with contests, costumes, and feats of strength and agility by the young men of the community.

 Day 1: Arrival